 Why do we have to be slightly inebriated to bear the slight inebriation of company?

 We have a gaggle of discrepant categories of friends.
 Some are duties, our patrons and clients.
 Some are a reuters service, which you maintain like cables to relay the bulletins.
-Some glow like candles, bright erotic sparkles that soon sputter.
-Some are recreations, which refresh you by diverging from you in cast of mind, occupation, bent and bias.
+Others glow like candles, bright erotic sparkles that soon sputter.
+And some are recreations, which refresh you by diverging from you in cast of mind, occupation, bent and bias.
 A few may act as your accomplices, though how many do you find that are worthy or able?
 Most who might be choose to work on their own.
 You’re in luck if you meet with one good collaborator in life.

 Why do we pine for intimacies and confidences, and then cravenly deflect them when they come?